someburner/esp-misc/README.md

 **NOTE2**: Currently only supports a single Onewire device on the bus.
 To add more devices, you'll need to edit the delays a bit and add another sequence to send the UUID before sending the command.
+See NOTE in `app_setup/include/driver/maxim28.h` for info on how you can do this.

 ## Project Structure